Not Worth the Trip

-Amazing property, amazing course and there will be more courses in the area soon and this course has room to hold 2-3 24 hole courses.
+Amazing property, amazing course and there is another course Deer Run 5 minutes from BC3.
+Make it a great day trip.
+This course has room to hold 2-3 24 hole courses.
 Hopefully the home to a big A tier or NT in the next few years.

 4 of 4 people found this review helpful.

 Perfect "Getaway" Course

 Pros: - Super friendly caretaker (Steve) walked out to welcome us and update us on the pin locations.
 He then came around to check on us later in the round and made sure we could find our way around.